- Information System Auditing Process (21%)

 Exam Length: 4 hours (240 minutes), 150 multiple choice questions

-Passing: A score of 800 represents a perfect score with all questions answered correctly. • A score of 200 represents the lowest score possible and signifies only a small number of questions were answered correctly. • You must receive a score of 450 or higher to pass the exam which represents the minimum standard of knowledge.
+Passing: A score of 800 represents a perfect score with all questions answered correctly.
+You must receive a score of 450 or higher to pass the exam which represents the minimum standard of knowledge.

-pt • Retake 3 (attempt 4): Customers must wait 90 days after the date opt
+Retake 3 (attempt 4): Candidates must wait 90 days after the date of the third attempt

 Certified Information Systems Auditor (CISA) awarded by the Information Systems Audit and Control Association (ISACA)